4 Package Contents

 4.8 Build and install

-When you are happy with your package, use the “Install and Restart” button in the build tab to install your package.
+When you are happy with your package, use the “Install” button in the build tab to install your package.
 Now you can load it with library() as you would any other package.